jbd0101/happyscribe-client/README.md

 instance.retrieve_export(export_id)
 ```

-#### Magic functions
+#### Magic function
-because everyone just one to have a string with the transcription, there is a function that creates the export, retrieve the export when it's ready, download the attachment and return it in utf-8.
+because we only want to have a string of the transcription, there is a function that creates the export, retrieve the export when it's ready, download the attachment and return it in utf-8.

 ```ruby
 instance.export_in_txt(transcription_id)